 Difference Between Java Heap and Stack

-Java virtual machine (JVM)which allocates some memory form the operating system, JVM uses this memory for creating objects and instances, and this memory is called Java heap.
-Java heap is used as dynamic memory allocation.
-It is mainly located at the bottom of the address, and garbage is collected when the heap size becomes full.
-The local variables that will be stored and method invocations are present in the specified memory that is called Stack.
+Java virtual machine (JVM) allocates some memory from the operating system; JVM uses this memory to create objects and instances called Java heap.
+Java uses the heap for dynamic memory allocation, where it creates objects and manages memory.
+The heap is typically located at the bottom of the address space, and when it becomes full, Java performs garbage collection to reclaim unused memory.
 Stack memory follows the rule of Last-In-First-Out (LIFO).
 A stack is referred to as static memory allocation.
-The size of the memory stack is less as compared to heap memory size.
+The size of the memory stack is less as compared to the heap memory size.

 Let us study much more about Java Heap and Stack in detail:

-- In java Heap, garbage collection is the process to clear the objects which are dead or that are not in use, which helps to free the space from the heap and make space for new objects or instances.
+- In Java Heap, garbage collection is the process of clearing the objects which are dead or that are not in use, which helps to free the space from the heap and make space for new things or instances.

-- While the method is getting invoked, its stack frame will be put on the top of a call stack.
-The stack frame holds the state of a method which is having the particular lines of code that are getting executed and all the local variables.
-The stack’s current running method is always the method that is at the top of a stack.
+- When a method is invoked, its stack frame is placed on top of a call stack.
+The stack frame contains the state of the method, including the currently executing lines of code and all the local variables.
+The Stack’s current running method is always the method that is at the top of a stack.

-- The block has been created in a stack when the method is invoked to hold the methods’ values and object reference.
-After the execution of a method, the block is not in use anymore and becomes free, which can be available for the next method.
+- When a method is invoked, a block is created on the stack to hold the method’s values and object reference.
+After the execution of a technique, the block is not in use anymore and becomes free, which can be available for the following method.

-- The stack is used for executing the threads.
-Each thread has Java virtual machine stack and the JVM stack stores frames.
-The methods are allocated to stack memory, and access to memory is really fast.
-We cannot alter the Java virtual machine stack; it can be done only through push and pop on the java stack.
+- The Stack is used for executing the threads.
+Each thread has Java virtual machine stack, and the JVM stack stores frames.
+The methods are allocated to stack memory, and memory access is fast.
+We cannot alter the Java virtual machine stack; it can be done only through push and pop on the Java stack.
 Java stack becomes larger and reduced as push and pop have done with local variables.
 JVM plays its part in method invocation and return.
 In simple terms, Java Stack is to store methods and variables.

-Below is the Top 7 Comparisons Between Java Heap vs Stack:
+Below are the Top 7 Comparisons Between Java Heap vs Stack:

 Key Difference Between Java Heap and Stack

-- When Java Heap is fully occupied, it throws out memory error or Java heap space error.
-When stack memory is occupied, it throws a stack overflow error.
+- When Java Heap is fully occupied, it throws out a memory error or Java heap space error.
+When the stack memory is exhausted, it throws a stack overflow error.

-- For Java Heap, Xms, and Xmx java virtual machine option can be used to define the start size and maximum size.
-For Java Stack, Xss JVM can be used to define the size of stack memory.
+- For Java Heap, Xms, and Xmx, the Java virtual machine option can define the start and maximum sizes.

-- In a heap, there is no dependency on any element to access other elements.
-Any element can be accessed randomly at any time.
-In Stack, there is a particular order to access the element.
+- In a heap, there is no dependency on any element to access other details.
+In Stack, there is a particular order to access the feature.

 - Heap is more complex as sometimes it cannot know whether memory gets occupied or free.
 In a stack, it is simple and easy.